rohit-wadhwa/git-repo-tools/SECURITY.md

 ## Security Considerations

-- The extension only works with public GitHub repositories
+- The extension only works with public GitHub repositories and public Gitingest digests
 - No authentication tokens or sensitive data are stored
 - All external links are opened in new tabs
 - The extension follows Chrome's security best practices